Become a Language Conversation Partner

 5. Paperwork: Refer to emails from the assistant director to learn about what documents you will need for completing your hire.

-6. Training: New LCPs must attend one mandatory training day on Friday, September 25 from 5-8 PM (dinner provided).
-New LCPs do not enroll in VPTL 120, the 1 unit subject tutor training course in Autumn/Winter quarter.
+6. Training: New LCPs must attend one mandatory training day on Friday, September 24.
+New LCPs do not enroll in CTL 120, the 1 unit subject tutor training course in Autumn/Winter quarter.